Find Grad Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 3,555,500 jobs for Cashier in 2016 (in the United States).
+In 2016, there was an estimated number of 3,555,500 jobs in the United States for Cashier.
 There is little to no growth in job opportunities for Cashier.
 The BLS estimates 653,700 yearly job openings in this field.

 undefined